wyntonfranklin/qrcode-server/README.md

 * Simple and Easy to use
 * Quickly connect to server (Scan QRCode to connect mobile device)
 * Receive scans to clipboard or save to file
-* Implement actions have data is received
+* Implement actions once data is received
 * Possible to integrate with other applications

 ## Installation